Hi and welcome to this restorative class.

 After the next exhale,

-We're gonna slowly allow the breath to flow naturally,
+We're gonna slowly allow the breath to flow naturally.

 And move our hands slightly up,

-So right above the belly button,
+So right above the belly button.

-Still in the belly area,
+Still in the belly area.

-Right below your ribs.
+Right below your Ribs.

-And this is where we're gonna take the next couple of inhales and exhales.
+This is where we're going to keep our palms and this is where we're going to take the next couple of inhales and exhales.

-So every time you inhale,
+So every time you inhale really focus on lifting.

-On deflating that part of your body.
+On inflating that part of your body and then as you exhale on deflating that part of your body.

 Okay,

-And continue on your own for a couple of rounds of breath.
+And exhale And continue on your own for a couple of rounds of breath.

 So maybe one hand is more over the heart space,

-The other one mirroring that space,
+The other one mirroring that space but on the right side.

 You might feel your heartbeat here,